-Physical therapists must earn a postbaccalaureate degree and meet other requirements to qualify for state licensing.
-Foundational programs can be found at Arcadia University and Northwestern University.
-In general, the programs are designed to teach students how to work with individuals who have physical impairments due to illness, injury or other medical conditions.
+Physical therapy programs offered by some of the nation's top universities include entry-level doctorates assigned to help students meet state licensing requirements and post-professional programs for therapists who want to pursue additional training in a specialty area.
+Physical therapy programs teach students how to work with individuals who have physical impairments due to illness, injury, or other medical conditions.
 Learning outcomes include the ability to diagnose and assess patients' conditions and develop treatment plans, often in a relationship with other medical professionals.

 Top Physical Therapy Programs

-|University of North Carolina at Chapel Hill||Center for Human Movement Science||Chapel Hill, NC|
+|University of North Carolina at Chapel Hill||Has a Center for Human Movement Science||Chapel Hill, NC|

-|University of Pittsburgh||M.S. in Health and Rehabilitation Sciences program with neuromuscular and musculoskeletal physical therapy concentrations||Pittsburgh, PA|
+|University of Pittsburgh||Offers a post-professional Master of Science in Health and Rehabilitation Sciences program with neuromuscular and musculoskeletal physical therapy concentrations||Pittsburgh, PA|

 Current and aspiring physical therapy professionals can find relevant graduate programs at both the master's and doctoral levels.
 Some of the best programs in the field were recognized by U.S. News and World Report in 2016.